- Warning: this article contains graphic details some readers may find disturbing.

 - The two-year-old girl had been placed in isolation as she was suspected to have Covid-19, but later tested negative.

-iOL reported on Monday the child's aunt said the victim's mother had been told by the hospital that she needed to be isolated as they suspected she may be infected with Covid-19.
+IOL reported on Monday that the child's aunt said the victim's mother had been told by the hospital that she needed to be isolated as they suspected she may be infected with Covid-19.

-The mother then went home, but she was contacted in the evening and told the child was crying, seemingly in pain.
+The mom then went home but was contacted in the evening and told the child was crying, seemingly in pain.

 The child was suspected of not being "herself" and refused to play, according to the aunt.

-Gauteng Department of Health spokesperson Kwara Kekana also said the hospital was conducting its own investigation and a preliminary report had been submitted to the head of department.
+In a response to News24's query surrounding the circumstances of the claims, Gauteng Department of Health spokesperson Kwara Kekana said the hospital was conducting its own investigation and a preliminary report had been submitted to the head of department.